danielbodnar/awesome-stars/README.md

 ## backend

+- [sparckles/Robyn](https://github.com/sparckles/Robyn) - Robyn is a High-Performance, Community-Driven, and Innovator Friendly Web Framework with a Rust runtime.
+- [WeMakeDevs/roadmaps](https://github.com/WeMakeDevs/roadmaps) - This repository contains the list of communities and job portals you can join and apply to.
 - [hiteshchoudhary/apihub](https://github.com/hiteshchoudhary/apihub) - Your own API Hub to learn and master API interaction.
 Ideal for frontend, mobile dev and backend developers.
 - [HapticX/happyx](https://github.com/HapticX/happyx) - Macro-oriented asynchronous web-framework written in Nim with ♥
 - [Sairyss/fullstack-starter-template](https://github.com/Sairyss/fullstack-starter-template) - Template for full stack applications based on TypeScript, React, Vite, ChakraUI, tRPC, Fastify, Prisma, zod, etc.